 The book certainly did much better than I ever thought.
 The editors at Amazon called it “the best science book of the year.”
 Scientific American, Vox, and Wired all published excerpts.
 I even managed to work with NPR to create a science of learning quiz that went viral.

-Now I’m excited that we’re launching the Learning Agency Lab, a non-profit that seeks to use what we know about the science of learning to improve the effectiveness of K-12 and higher education, especially for historically marginalized populations.
-The Lab has been registered as a nonprofit in Arizona.
-It’s now waiting for IRS approval.
+Now I’m excited that we’re launching The Learning Agency Lab, a non-profit that seeks to use what we know about the science of learning to improve the effectiveness of K-12 and higher education, especially for historically marginalized populations.
+The Lab has been registered in Arizona and has obtained nonprofit status from the IRS.

 The Lab creates free or at-cost resources that leverage the science of learning to improve student outcomes.
 The Lab’s online-line learning magazine, the Learning Curve, features articles and interviews that demonstrate how learning science can be incorporated into classrooms, curriculum, and educational tools to improve student achievement.